3324343/termux-battery/README.md

 ## 💤 Termux Battery
-A simple script to monitor your phone battery with termux
+A simple script to monitor your phone battery with termux-api